 EQT Corporation (EQT) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from EQT Corporation as it approaches its next earnings report date.
-On that day, EQT Corporation is projected to report earnings of $1.01 per share, which would represent year-over-year growth of 741.67%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.68 billion, up 45.22% from the year-ago period.
+EQT Corporation will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect EQT Corporation to post earnings of $1.02 per share.
+This would mark year-over-year growth of 750%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.7 billion, up 47.43% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for EQT Corporation.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 6.35% higher.
-EQT Corporation is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 7.78% higher within the past month.
+EQT Corporation is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, EQT Corporation is holding a Forward P/E ratio of 11.68.
-For comparison, its industry has an average Forward P/E of 5.1, which means EQT Corporation is trading at a premium to the group.
+Digging into valuation, EQT Corporation currently has a Forward P/E ratio of 9.59.
+Its industry sports an average Forward P/E of 4.13, so we one might conclude that EQT Corporation is trading at a premium comparatively.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.